alexsmith716/bootstrap-react-redux-webpack-ssr-two/README.md

 * when assigning to an argument inside a function, there is no effect on any variables outside of the function

-* * the variable value 'x' is a PRIMITIVE value type so a change was made to outside variable 'x' value
+* the variable value 'x' is a PRIMITIVE value type so a change was made to outside variable 'x' value

-* showing working with 'Primitives' inside and outside a function
+* example of working with 'Primitives' inside and outside a function

 * -------------------------------------------------------------------------